abhiSyncd/Java-Threads-Step-By-Step/8-a-Custom_Thread_Pool/readMe.md

 # 3 -

+**(a)**

-    Number of threads = Number of Available Cores * (1 + Wait time / Service time)
+    -  CPU Bound Task -> Ideal thread Count  = Number of Available Cores * [ 1 + (wait time/CPU time)]

-    Ideal thread Count= Number of Cores * [ 1+ (wait time/CPU time)]
+    -  Io Bound Task  -> Ideal thread Count  = Number of Available Cores * [ 1 + (Wait time/Service time)]

-    Here,
+    Here :
-    Waiting time : Time spent waiting for IO bound tasks to complete, say waiting for HTTP response from remote service.
+    Waiting time : Response Time i.e Time spent waiting for IO bound tasks to complete, say waiting for HTTP response from remote service.
-                   Not only IO bound tasks, it could be time waiting to get monitor lock or time when thread is in WAITING/TIMED_WAITING state

     Service time : Time spent being busy, say processing the HTTP response, marshaling/unmarshaling, any other transformations etc.

+    But this example is oversimplified.
+Besides an HTTP connection pool, your application may have requests from JMS and probably a JDBC connection pool.

+**(b)**

+    If you have different classes of tasks it is best practice to use multiple thread pools, so each can be tuned according to its workload.
+    In case of multiple thread pools, just add a target CPU utilization parameter to the formula.

+    Target CPU utilization [0..1], 1 - means thread pull will keep the processors fully utilized).
+    The formula becomes:
-    Number of threads = Number of Available Cores * Target CPU utilization * (1 + Wait time / Service time)
+    Ideal thread Count = Number of Available Cores * Target CPU utilization * [ 1 + (Wait time / Service time)]

-    Here,